ooni/spec/nettests/ts-020-telegram.md

 to indicate if we believe telegram to be blocked at the TCP level.

-If at least an HTTP request returns back a response, we consider Telegram to not be blocked.
+If at least an HTTP request returns back a response, we consider Telegram to be working as intended.
 The key `telegram_http_blocking` is used to indicate if we believe telegram to be blocked at the HTTP level.

 ## Telegram web version test